khrystynaO/blueprints/NCD Enterprise IIoT Gateway/README.md

 #### 2.4 Connectivity Interfaces

 The NCD Enterprise IIoT Gateway offers multiple connectivity options to ensure reliable communication and data transfer between your IoT devices and the network.
-This section covers the setup and configuration for Wi-Fi, Ethernet, and LTE interfaces.
+This section covers the setup and configuration for Wi-Fi, Ethernet,
+    and LTE interfaces.

 #### 2.4.1 Ethernet Configuration

-The gateway supports Ethernet connectivity for stable and high-speed data transmission.
+Ethernet provides a stable and fast connection.

+1. **Connect Ethernet Cable:**
-1. **Connect to ETH1:** Use an Ethernet cable to connect the ETH1 port on the gateway to a DHCP-enabled router for automatic IP assignment.
+   - Plug one end of an Ethernet cable into the ETH1 port on the gateway.
-2. **Static IP Configuration (Optional):**
-   - Access the web configuration interface.
+   - Plug the other end into your router or network switch.

+2. **Power On the Gateway:**
+   - Connect the power adapter to the gateway and plug it into a power outlet.
+   - The gateway should power on, indicated by the power LED lighting up.

+3. **Access the Web Interface:**
+   - Open a web browser on a computer connected to the same network.
+   - Enter the gateway’s IP address (you can find this in your router’s connected devices list) to access the web interface.

+4. **Optional: Static IP Configuration:**
-   - Navigate to "Network > Ethernet" and set a static IP if required for your network setup.
+   - If you need a fixed IP for the gateway, navigate to "Network > Ethernet" in the web interface and set a static IP.

 #### 2.4.2 Wi-Fi Configuration